Vegetation Management Plan

 What is a Vegetation Management Plan?

-A Vegetation Management Plan (VMP) assists in protecting and managing important native vegetation and fauna habitat management on a development site.
+A Vegetation Management Plan (VMP) assists in protecting and managing important native vegetation and fauna habitat on a development site.

 Councils often require a Vegetation Management Plan (VMP) as part of a Development Application (DA) before consent to assist in the management of impacts or as a requirement for a Controlled Activity Approval under the NSW Water Management Act 2000.